revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 {{ mcmc_script | snippet:"block#","5" }}

-Next, create a workspace variable called `mvi`.
-This variable is an iterator that will build a vector containing all of the MCMC moves used to propose new states for every stochastic node in the model graph.
-Each time a new move is added to the vector, `mvi` will be incremented by a value of 1.
+Next, create a workspace variable called `moves`.
+This variable is a vector that will contain all of the MCMC moves used to propose new states for every stochastic node in the model graph.
+Each time a new stochastic node is created in the model, we can append the move to this vector.

 {{ mcmc_script | snippet:"block#","6" }}

-One important distinction here is that `mvi` is part of the RevBayes workspace and not the hierarchical model.
+One important distinction here is that `moves` is part of the RevBayes workspace and not the hierarchical model.
 Thus, we use the workspace assignment operator `=` instead of the constant node assignment `<-`.